adamnoto/Remexify/README.md

 # Remexify

-Remexify is the world's simplest Rails-only ActiveRecord gem to write/retrieve logs written into your database's table.
+Remexify is the simplest way to log anything into your database, build for Rails.
+It supports ActiveRecord and Mongoid::Document.
-Its philosophy is not to be a dictator gem, so you have your control over what to log, the log level, and et cetera.
 Remexify is happy to be no fluff, and to-the-point!

 ## Behind the scene

 > Roses are red violets are blue, a log is not a poem it should be accessible to you.

-Remexify is always by my side whenever I need to log something into the database.
-I am tired of managing different logger, or duplicating codes accross multitude of projects for getting simple features, no fluff, that I had imagining having.
+I always used Remexify whenever I need to log something into the database.
+I am tired of managing different logger, or duplicating codes across projects for getting the simple functionality that I had always wanted to have.
 Therefore, I refactor it, and made it into a gem, so that it become available to all projects a bundle away.
-I wish it will help you with something somehow.

 ## Why should you use Remexify?

 Remexify...

 1. Help you log to your own database, giving you the control and ease on when/where to do that.
-2. Let you log not only an error, but also info, log, etc. Actually, "error" is just a numeric constant.
+2. Let you log not only an error, but also info, log, etc. (Those info/log/etc definition is just a numeric constant.)
-3. Give you the flexible means of accessing your logged error.
+3. Give you the easy, and flexible mean of accessing your log.
 4. Let you *censor* string in the backtrace so it won't pollute your backtrace from noisy, unnecessary information.
 5. Let you define acceptable/unacceptable classes to be logged.
 6. Logs error once, and increase its occurence frequency so no 2 similar logs are duplicate of each other.